north-ross/pinkka2anki/README.md

 # pinkka2anki
  A python package to convert plant image collections from pinkka.fi to an Anki deck.

+If you just want to download the decks, click the one you want (.apkg file) and choose "download raw file" in the top right.

 I have been studying Finnish plants using Pinkka, but I thought it would be useful to have the spaced repetition from Anki, plus the ability to study one family at a time.

 Unfortunately, I couldn't get it to work using the image URLs, so it needs to download all the images.
 I used the medium-size "square" resolution as deafault, but the script can be configured to use "thumbnail" instead.
 For reference, three "square"-size images for 652 species resulted in a 47 MB Anki package.